Why Would Snapchat Send A Code?

 What is a verification code?

 A verification code is a unique series of numbers or letters sent to a user’s mobile device or email address.
-It is used to confirm the user’s identity and ensure that they have access to the contact information provided.
+It is used to confirm the user’s identity and ensure that they have access to the account they are trying to log into.

 Why is Snapchat sending verification codes?